 U.S. Embassy Kabul frequently receives inquiries from people who have been victimized by Internet scammers.
-These scams are attempts by con artists to convince you to send them money by developing a friendship online, and then exploiting that relationship to ask for money.
+These scams are attempts by con artists to convince you to send them money by developing a friendship, romance or business partnership online, and then exploiting that relationship to ask for money.

-The most common scam we see involves calls, texts, or social media messages from a person who claims to be a U.S. citizen stationed in Afghanistan.
-The scammers typically claim to be a member of the U.S. Armed Forces, a military contractor, a U.S. Embassy diplomat or staff member, or an employee of an international aid organization.
+The most common scam we see involves calls, texts, or social media messages (Facebook, WhatsApp, Viber, Kik, dating apps, etc) from a person claiming be a U.S. citizen stationed in Afghanistan as a member of the U.S. Armed Forces, a military contractor, a U.S. Embassy diplomat, or an employee of an international aid organization.

 These con artists are very convincing and troll the Internet for potential victims, spending weeks or months to build a relationship.
 Once they have gained their victim’s trust, the scammers create a false situation and ask for money.
 Scammers can be very clever and deceptive, creating sad and believable stories that will make you want to send them money.
 After the person receives the money, they disappear and do not respond to messages.